houseman/houseman.github.io/README.md

 ![MySQL](https://img.shields.io/badge/MySQL-%2300f.svg?style=flat&logo=mysql&logoColor=white)
 ![Windows NT](https://img.shields.io/badge/Windows%20NT-003399?style=flat&logo=windowsxp&logoColor=white)

-As **Head of IT** at Junk Mail Publishing (at the time the largest online classified advertising publisher in Africa), I ran various development projects, and was also responsible for the general management of the IT department (IT help desk and Web Support).
+I started my career at Junk Mail Publishing (at the time the largest online classified advertising publisher in Africa) as **Senior Software Developer**, running various software development projects for the business.
+I also acted as the IT Department Supervisor, responsible for the general management of the IT department (IT help desk and Web Support).

 One of the more memorable projects that I successfully implemented at Junk Mail, was South Africa's first classified ads SMS line.
 Advertisers could send their classified ad content via SMS to a mobile number that terminated to a Nokia GSM modem, connected to a Linux server by means of a RS232 serial cable.
 I wrote a Perl script that would poll the comm port and retrieve SMS data, sanitise and validate this data, and send it to a HTTP REST API which would insert this content into a queue for production.